abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 * Blazor WASM option added to Application Single Layer Startup Template
 * Introducing the `IHasEntityVersion` interface and `EntitySynchronizer` base class
 * Introducing the `DeleteDirectAsync` method for the `IRepository` interface
-* Intoducing the `IAbpHostEnvironment` interface
+* Introducing the `IAbpHostEnvironment` interface
-* Improvements on eShopOnAbp project
+* Improvements on the eShopOnAbp project
 * Others

 ### Blazor WASM option added to Application Single Layer Startup Template